Three days of solo backpacking is a long time when you don’t run into another human being.

 I didn’t realize they had huts along the trail – so he made a phone call immediately to check on availability – and lo and behold they were all empty.
 I changed my itinerary slightly so I could stay in the huts.
 They are basic – bunks, a stove and a picnic table BUT they are dry, bug free and I could sleep at night without wondering if I’d be woken up by a bear.

 In the middle of summer with a group, I would take the camping arrangement because it gets you closer to the water and there’s more of a chance of getting a great view.
 The huts don’t have the same wilderness feeling as there are dirt roads leading to them but at this point I could care less about that.

 Cape Chignecto Provincial Park is located on the Bay of Fundy near the small community of Advocate Harbour.
 It’s the largest park in the province and one that offers truly dramatic scenery.
 Cape Chignecto is a peninsula that juts out into the Bay of Fundy – dividing it into two arms.
 Minas Basin lies to the south and Chignecto Bay to the north.
-There’s high drama along the coast with cliffs up to 200 meters (600 feet) high.
+There’s high drama along the coast with cliffs up to 200 metres (600 feet) high.

 Here’s a rundown of what my 3 day backpacking trip looked like.

 Day 1: Hiking from Red Rocks to Arch Gulch (6 kms – 2.5 hours)

 Without a tent to carry my backpack was a tad lighter than I expected it to be.
 I also wasn’t carrying a stove or fuel as it’s such a hassle now to bring a stove on a plane and I didn’t want it confiscated.
 It was to be three days of cold meals – including a cup of cold instant Starbucks coffee every morning for breakfast to stave off a caffeine headache.
 Yum.